Requirements for DMA

 Apple Push Notification Service certificate

-For Device Management for Apple to work effectively with macOS and iOS devices, you must generate an Apple Push Notification Service (APNS) certificate that is unique to your RMM installation.
+For Device Management for Apple to work effectively with macOS and iOS devices, you must generate an Apple Push Notification Service (APNS) certificate that is unique to your N-sight RMM account.

-We do not provide this certificate but we provide a wizard to help you obtain one from Apple Inc. For more information, see Add a new Apple Push Certificate.
+We do not provide this certificate but we provide a wizard to help you obtain one from Apple Inc. For more information, see Add an Apple Push Certificate.

 iOS Wi-Fi firewall requirements